oferei/unity-scripting-crawler/README.md

 Crawls [Unity Scripting Reference](http://docs.unity3d.com/Documentation/ScriptReference/index.html) to index class variables and functions.

-One possible use for this data is the creation of a plugin for Sublime Text which would provide auto-completion.
+One use of this data is the generation of [Unity Completions](https://github.com/oferei/sublime-unity-completions), a plugin for Sublime Text 2 which provides auto-completion.

-Retrieved sections:
-* Runtime Classes
- * Attributes
- * Enumerations
-* Editor Classes
- * Attributes
- * Enumerations

 The output file unity.pkl is included for convenience.